south-bend-code-works/code-week/lessons/intro/code-week-instructor.md

 ### Gradients

 In this section, students will experiment with gradients.
 They will need help with the syntax of creating a gradient.
+Extra help [here](https://css-tricks.com/css3-gradients/)

 ### JS